AsankaCOM/generalized/Clients/triaxiom/terraform/triaxiom-infra/README.md

 1. Configure your credentials for AWS account

-2. Run the plan command to see what resources will be created
+2. Terraform init
     ```bash
+    $ terraform init
+    ```

+3. terraform workspace new production

+4. Run the plan command to see what resources will be created

+    ```bash
     $ terraform plan
     ```
-3. Run the apply command to start creting resources
+5. Run the apply command to start creting resources
     ```bash
     $ terraform apply
     ```
-4. Give appropiate values to variables to avoid errors.
+6. Give appropiate values to variables to avoid errors.

-5. To destroy all infra just run
+7. To destroy all infra just run
     ```bash
     $ terraform destroy
     ```